Resources for Caregivers

 - National Caregivers Library is large source of free information for caregivers.

-- Shepherd's Centers of America (SCA) is an interfaith organization that coordinates nearly 100 independent Shepherd's Centers across the United States to help older adults remain independent.
+- Shepherd’s Centers of America (SCA) is an interfaith organization that coordinates nearly 100 independent Shepherd’s Centers across the United States to help older adults remain independent, by offering support services such as handy helpers and respite care.

 - Hiring and Management of Personal Care Assistants for Individuals with SCI is a downloadable booklet from the SCI Project at Santa Clara Valley Medical Center.
 Covers everything from locating and hiring to training and paying personal assistants.
 Includes forms, checklists and resources.